Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Experiments

+To further measure the reliability of pseudo-labels derived from our MULT, we employ Fowlkes-Mallows Index (FMI) and Adjusted Rand Index (ARI) metrics to evaluate the pseudo-labels across various association methods, as shown in Tab.\ref{Tab_fig:ARI}.
+The FMI score indicates the geometric mean of the accuracy and recall, while the ARI score reflects the degree of overlap between the ground-truth label space and the pseudo-label space.
+The results illustrate the superiority of our MULT.

-\textbf{Visualization.} We visualize the Euclidean distance distribution of randomly selected 50000 positive and negative visible-infrared pairs, as shown in Fig.\ref{plot-dist}.
-By sequentially integrating the modules (i.e., MULT, MIRL, and OCLR) into the training framework, we observe a convergence of cross-modality positive pairs and a divergence of negative pairs, demonstrating the effectiveness of each component in our framework to address the modality discrepancy.
-Fig.\ref{plot-dist} (c) and Fig.\ref{plot-dist} (d) further illustrate the superiority of MULT in comparison with DOTLA \cite{DOTLA}.
+\textbf{Distribution Visualization.} We visualize the Euclidean distance distribution of randomly selected 50000 positive and negative visible-infrared pairs, as shown in Fig.\ref{plot-dist}.
+By sequentially integrating the modules ($i.e.$, MULT, AMIRL, and OCLR) into the training framework, we observe a convergence of cross-modality positive pairs and a divergence of negative pairs, demonstrating the effectiveness of each component in our framework to address the modality discrepancy.
+We further visualize the distribution by integrating DOTLA into our framework in Fig.\ref{plot-dist} (d), the results illustrate the superiority of MULT in comparison with DOTLA \cite{DOTLA}.